 - Invite someone you meet to have coffee or lunch with you.
 Having a friend in the workplace enhances the quality of your work life and increases your engagement with your workplace.

 - Starting a new job can be a challenge to your exercise and nutrition routine.
-Recognizing that your health and wellness contribute to your personal well being as well as your productivity, the University offers many services.
-See UI Wellness site for more information. .
+Recognizing that your health and wellness contribute to your personal well being as well as your productivity, UI Wellness offers many services.

 - Consider taking the Personal Health Assessment.
 This tool helps you identify personal lifestyle practices and health history that can impact your health and wellness and provides resources for health improvement.